of what you call them - horned lizard, horny toad or horned frog -

 Rip died of pneumonia while on tour in England.

-In another irony,
+another irony, Ol'

 Rip's celebrity might have helped lead to the demise of horny

 pets and souvenirs.
 None of them lived nearly as long as Ol'

 Rip; most died in captivity.
 Numbers dwindled.

 Then along came fire ants, and the pesticides manufactured to wipe

 them out.
 The fire ants are still here but the harvester ants on which

 the horny toads depended are mostly gone.
+But not forgotten.